Time-reversal symmetry breaking in a square lattice: Conclusions

 \section{Conclusions}

 A single-body spin-orbit interaction model has been used to study the conductivity pattern produced by a symmetry-breaking mechanism that takes place in the system's bulk.
 The electric field responsible for charge transport has been included in the Hamiltonian and the study has been carried out by direct diagonalization in order to explore the system's response beyond the linear approximation.
-Such a response displays a discrete pattern that is consistent with the quantization of conductivity over the range of fields considered in the study, showing in this way that a quantized conductivity can be observed in the non-linear regime.
+Such a response displays a discrete pattern that is consistent with the quantization of conductivity over the range of fields considered in the study, showing in this way that a quantized conductivity does no depend on linearity approximations.
 The quantization value is found to depend on the number of energy bands located below the system's Fermi energy and also on the intensity of the electric field.
 In the particular case of the Fermi energy being equal to an eigenenergy of the zero-field Hamiltonian, the limit of conductivity for vanishing electric fields proves to be finite.
 This feature is consistent with a superconducting state but additional tests are necessary to confirm such a hypothesis.
-Were it verified, it would mean the mechanism by which the TR symmetry in broken in a superconductor is the same than the one taking place in the edges of topological insulators.
+Were it verified, it would mean the mechanism by which the TR symmetry is broken in a superconductor can be related to the one taking place on the edges of topological insulators.
 Overall, both the system's physics as well as the perspective granted by the numerical analysis display interesting features.